Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/azuresql/README.md

      3. Deploy to Prod
    - This mimics, to a certain extent, a production release, as it is applying the expected changes to a copy of the production database.
 It also allows for potentially running additional tests run in this environment, along with capturing common schema change errors such as adding a non-nullable column without a default value.
    - Important considerations:
      - Depending on the size and pricing tier of your Production AzureSQL database, a restore might take several minutes to several hours.
-Consider batching changes and running this pipeline on a schedule (such as nightly) instead on every commit to master.
+Consider batching changes and running this pipeline on a schedule (such as nightly) instead on every commit to `main`.
      - For simplicity purposes, the Test database is deployed in the same logical server as Production, however, in reality these should be completely separate servers.

 ### Testing